tolauwae/phd-thesis/src/oop/oop.typ

 It explicitly scopes the side effects on internal state to the local server, thereby allowing developers to debug a node in the network without effecting the _live_ execution of the distributed software.
 However, this means that IDRA can only read from the non-transferable resources, such as files, and not write to them.

-The EDWARD debugger @lauwaerts22:event-based-out-of-place-debugging is an out-of-place debugger for microcontrollers, where the goal is to free the debugger from the constraints of the microcontroller.
+The Edward debugger @lauwaerts22:event-based-out-of-place-debugging is an out-of-place debugger for microcontrollers, where the goal is to free the debugger from the constraints of the microcontroller.
-Following the example of IDRA, EDWARD attempts to scope all changes to the internal state to the local server.
+Following the example of IDRA, Edward attempts to scope all changes to the internal state to the local server.
 In order to support receiving MQTT messages it employs a complex ad-hoc synchronization mechanism specifically to handle this use case.

 Both implementations of out-of-place debugging, on the left side the spectrum, keep internal state changes scoped to the local server, showing the need to find solutions that deal with state desynchronization in a systematic way.